 Instead, focus on all that you CAN do and write about that.

-In one of my particularly down-hearted moments a while back, my husband told me:
+In one of my particularly down-hearted moments a while back, a friend told me:

 “I believe in you.
 I’ve seen what you can do.
 You can create something out of nothing.”